ibm-cloud-docs/cloud-infrastructure/any-cloud-to-ibm-cloud-via-rackware.md

 - Windows 2012, 2012R2, 2016, 2019

+The **Convert LVM** feature is only supported for RHEL 7.x and RHEL 8.x {: note}

 ## Architecture diagram
 {: #any-cloud-architecture}

 This diagram shows the architecture that you create with the guide.

 ![Architecture](images/AnyCloud_final.svg){: caption=" Figure 1.
 Architecture diagram" caption-side="bottom"}

+This diagram is applicable for bare metal to bare metal, bare metal to virtual server, and virtual server to virtual server in AWS, Azure, GCP, and OCI workloads to {{site.data.keyword.vpc_short}} migration.
+{: note}

 ## Order RMM
 {: #order-rackware}